Lab Tests — scientific infographic poster

 Table of Contents

 1. Complete Blood Count (CBC) 2.
 Comprehensive Metabolic Panel (CMP) 3.
 Lipid Panel 4.
 Thyroid Panel 5.
 Iron Panel 6.
 Diabetes Markers 7.
 Inflammatory Markers 8.
 Hormone Panel 9.
 Vitamins & Minerals 10.
 Urinalysis 11.
 Coagulation 12.
-Other Important Tests
+Kidney Function 13.
+Other Important Tests 14.
+Specialized Cardiovascular & Hormonal Tests

 How to Read the Range Bars